andraz213/UrbanNoiseSensing/README.md

 ]
 ```

-### Single deployment
+### GET /api/deployment/{deployment.id}

-It will a single document with the same data as the deployment model.
+It will return a single document with the same data as the deployment model.
-It will be available on GET /api/deployment/{deployment.id}

 ```
 id: number